Kurt Tucholsky

-His literary works were translated to English, including the 1912 Rheinsberg, subtitled Ein Bilderbuch für Verliebte (A storybook for lovers), and the 1931 "sommer story" Schloss Gripsholm.
+His literary works were translated into English, including the 1912 Rheinsberg: Ein Bilderbuch für Verliebte, translated as Rheinsberg: A Storybook for Lovers; and the 1931 Schloss Gripsholm: Eine Sommergeschichte, translated as Castle Gripsholm: A Summer Story.

 Youth, school and university

 Kurt Tucholsky was born in a German Jewish family.
 His parents' house, where he was born on 9 January 1890, was at 13 Lübecker Straße in Berlin-Moabit.
 However, he spent his early childhood in Stettin (now in Poland), where his father had been transferred for work reasons.
-Alex Tucholsky had married his cousin Doris Tucholski in 1887 and had three children with her: Kurt, their oldest son, Fritz and Ellen.
+Alex Tucholsky had married his cousin Doris Tucholski in 1887 and had three children with her: Kurt, their eldest son, Fritz and Ellen.
 Tucholsky's relationship with his mother was strained throughout his life; he had a more harmonious relationship with his father, who, however, died in 1905, during Kurt's youth.
-Alex Tucholsky left a considerable fortune to his wife and children, which enabled his oldest son to go to university without any financial worries.
+Alex Tucholsky left a considerable fortune to his wife and children, which enabled his eldest son to go to university without any financial worries.

 In 1899, upon his family's return to Berlin, Kurt Tucholsky attended the French Grammar School (Französisches Gymnasium Berlin).
 In 1903 he transferred to the Königliche Wilhelms-Gymnasium; he failed out of gymnasium in 1907 and subsequently prepared for his Abitur with the help of a private tutor.
 After taking his Abitur examinations in 1909, he began studying law in Berlin in October of the same year, then spent his second semester in Geneva at the start of 1910.

 When he was at university, Tucholsky's main interest was literature.
 Thus he travelled to Prague in September 1911 with his friend Kurt Szafranski to surprise his favorite author, Max Brod, with a visit and a model landscape that he had made himself.
 Brod introduced Tucholsky to his friend and fellow author Franz Kafka, who afterwards wrote in his diary about Tucholsky:

 a wholly consistent person of 21.
 From the controlled and powerful swing of his walking stick which gives a youthful lift to his shoulders to the deliberate delight in and contempt for his own literary works.
 Wants to be a criminal defence lawyer.

 Yet, despite his later doctorate, Tucholsky never followed a legal career: his inclination towards literature and journalism was stronger.